cjus/node-neo4j-presentation/presentation/readme.md

 Ever wonder how computer game characters find their way within a game world?
 Dijkstra's algorithm, employed in computer game AI, is used for finding routes using a weighted graph.

 Turning our attention to nature, trees and plants exhibit graphs.
-In a tree, the points where a branches splits into two or more branches can be considered a nodes, and the branches themselves - links between nodes.
+In a tree, the points where a branch splits into two or more branches can be considered nodes, and the branches themselves - links between nodes.

 <img src="tree.jpg" width="300"/>